Games-by-Mason/shader_compiler/README.md

 # `GL_ARB_shading_language_include`

-glslang supports the [`GL_ARB_shading_language_include`](https://registry.khronos.org/OpenGL/extensions/ARB/ARB_shading_language_include.txt) extension.
+`glslang` supports `#include` via the [`GL_ARB_shading_language_include`](https://registry.khronos.org/OpenGL/extensions/ARB/ARB_shading_language_include.txt) extension.
 You can enable it in your shaders like this:

 ```glsl
 #extension GL_ARB_shading_language_include : require
 ```

 You will also need to specify at least one include path via `--include-path`.
+Multiple can be specified by passing the arg more than once.
 If calling via Zig's build system, use '--write-deps' for proper caching behavior.

 Command line:
 ```